skip to main content

 Is Medical Billing and Coding a Good Career Choice?

-One factor to consider when trying to determine whether medical billing and coding might be a good career choice for you is its job outlook or forecast.
-In other words, are jobs within this healthcare industry field projected to increase over the next few years, remain roughly the same, or decline?
+When trying to determine whether medical billing and coding might be a good fit for you, one factor to consider is its job outlook or forecast.
+In other words, are jobs within this healthcare field projected to increase over the next few years, remain roughly the same, or decline?

-According to the Bureau of Labor Statistics (BLS), medical records and health information specialist jobs (which is where medical billers and coders fall) are expected to grow 9% between 2020 and 2030.4 This equates to roughly 37,100 new positions4 in this time frame.
+According to the Bureau of Labor Statistics (BLS), medical secretary and administrative assistant jobs (which is the category in which medical billers and coders fall) are expected to grow 5% between 2023 and 2033.4 This would equate to projecting roughly 41,300 positions in this time frame.

-Plus, medical billers and coders serve an important role.
-By using the correct codes on insurance claims, they can help healthcare providers get reimbursed at a faster rate since the claims aren’t being sent back due to incomplete or incorrect information.
+• It’s an important healthcare role.
+Medical billers and coders serve an important function in healthcare.
+Using the correct codes on insurance claims can help healthcare providers get reimbursed at a faster rate since the claims aren’t being sent back due to incomplete or incorrect information.

 The value you provide to healthcare organizations and patients alike can make a medical billing and coding career feel rewarding.

-If medical billing and coding sounds of interest to you, you might be wondering what you have to do to pursue a career in this role.
-Although some employers only request that applicants have a high school diploma to work in this position, postsecondary education is typically required.6
+Although some employers only request that applicants have a high school diploma to work in this position, postsecondary education may be required when working in the healthcare field.5

 Each educational institution has its own medical billing and coding program requirements.
 That said, you will likely take classes to learn more about medical terminology, coding applications, insurance claims cycles, and more.
-Exact classes can also vary based on whether you’re earning a diploma or associate degree.
+The exact classes required can also vary based on the program type.

 • Diagnostic Coding for MBC (medical billing and coding)